react-static/react-static/docs/api.md

   - `render: Function`
   - `children: Function`

+Render Props
+  - Any props that you passed in it's corresponding route's `getData` method.
+  - `is404: boolean` - Will be set to `true` if the page requests results in a 404.
+This is useful for runtime 404's where the url of the page may remain what the user requested, but the route is not found.

 Here is a an example show all of the different syntaxes you can use:

 **static.config.js**